rea-submission/rea-pack/README.md

 However, Ansible provisioning is not idempotent, so each run of `ansible-playbook provision.yml` would create a fresh new instance.

-We could overcome this by e.g. counting the number of IPs in `[webserver]` group and running the task conditionally, but since Terraform has already solved this problem, we can simply use it instead.
+We could overcome this by e.g. counting the number of IPs in `[webserver]` group and running the task conditionally -- however, since Terraform has already solved this problem, we can simply use it instead.

 For completeness, here are Ansible install commands for this module in addition to ones in [ansible-install.sh](https://github.com/rea-submission/rea-pack/blob/main/local/ansible-install.sh):